Developer Guide

 Then,

-to keep track of undone modules by cross-referring to thecurrentModules
+RequireCommand.execute()then proceeds to call its own methodscompareModules,compareScienceandcompareInternshipto keep track of undone modules by cross-referring to thecurrentModuleslist. -

 Finally, a